Recorded at Insight Meditation Satsang

 Welcome to a new year.
 Have you got your resolutions in order?
 How soon are you expecting to break them?

 We must joke about New Year’s resolutions because we either don’t take them seriously, or wish we could but lack the means to do so.
-If the latter is true, and I thank it is because most people are sincere in their wishes for self improvement, then why do we lack the means to keep our resolutions through the year.
+If the latter is true, and I think it is because most people are sincere in their wishes for self improvement, then why do we lack the means to keep our resolutions through the year?
 Certainly, external conditions always create turbulence that may not be present in the ritual moment of making the resolution.
 But if we know that external conditions behave the way they do, then our practice of resolve should be sensitive to that, and more resilient.
 Basically, why don’t we do this better, and achieve better results?

 In Mahāyāna Buddhist traditions, the path of the bodhisattva is often described as beginning with a vow.
-The Pāli word for resolve or determination is adhiṭṭhāna, and it is one of the most important of the pāramīs—the qualities developed by bodhisattas: beings practicing to become Buddhas.
+The Pāli word for resolve or determination is adhiṭṭhāna, and it is one of the most important of the pāramīs—the qualities developed by bodhisattvas: beings practicing to become Buddhas.
 So our own resolutions might be thought of as small scale versions of these more mystical vows.
 But the underlying energy is the same: “May my efforts combine with supportive conditions to make possible an aspect of experience that I would like to establish or increase.”

 The conditions for a resolution to work well are both internal and external.
 Internally, we have the responsibility to practice as vigorously as we are able.
 “As we are able” here encompasses all the discernment and skill we must bring to our efforts: when to press forward, when to draw back, when to persist, when to redirect, when to work hard, when to rest, when to seek support, when to celebrate.
 Externally, we are subject to the slings and arrows of outrageous fortune like everyone.
 Some external conditions we can change through our efforts, and some we can’t, so some resolutions are difficult to keep through no fault of our own.
 If a resolution turns on accomplishing something in relationship with others, external conditions have a great deal of impact.
 If the resolution is more about cultivating a certain state of heart or mind, or doing actions that require relatively few external conditions, then personal effort alone can get you pretty far.